 Strasbourg is the perfect city to spend a fun weekend with your family.
-Families sightseeing can be very different.
-While adults want to experience the culture and try new food or visit the historic landmarks, kids can get bored very quickly when it comes to complex itineraries.
-So we have put together a few ideas for spending the day in Strasbourg with the whole family in mind.
+From historic strolls to parks and river cruises, here are ideas for spending the day in Strasbourg with the whole family in mind.

 Strasbourg is a vibrant symbol of Europe, with a complex history and diverse cuisine.
-The city is famous for being the headquarters for the European Parliament, Council of Europe or the European Court, so there is plenty to do here.
+The city is famous for being the headquarters for the European Parliament, Council of Europe or the European Court, so there is plenty to do.
 Stroll through the narrow streets or along the picturesque river with its magnificent bridges.
-The dazzling cathedral and the fairytale buildings are definitely a must see as well.
+The dazzling cathedral and the fairytale buildings are definitely must-see destinations.

 Pirate River Cruise